wharfkit/website/src/lib/docs/AccountKit/BuyRamMethod.md

 const action = testAccount.buyRam("1.0000 EOS")
 ```

-Alternatively, an antelope [Asset](/docs/antelope/asset) instance can be passed:
+Alternatively, an Antelope [Asset](/docs/antelope/asset) instance can be passed:

 ```typescript
 const action = testAccount.buyRam(Asset.from(1.0, "4,EOS"))
 ```

-To specify a receiver for the RAM purchase, the `receiver` option can be specified:
+To specify a receiver for the RAM purchase, the `receiver` option can be used:

 ```typescript
 const action = testAccount.buyRam("1.0000 EOS", {